thevenkatesh/6633/docs/operator-manual/config-management-plugins.md

    repo-server Pod so the plugin will pick up the changes.
 If you are using `:latest`, the Pod will always pull the new image.
 If you're using a different, static tag, set `imagePullPolicy: Always` on the CMP's sidecar container.
 3. CMP errors are cached by the repo-server in Redis.
 Restarting the repo-server Pod will not clear the cache.
-Always do a "Hard Refresh" when actively developing a CMP so you have the latest output.
+Always do an "Invalidate Cache" (or `argocd app get ... --hard-refresh`) when actively developing a CMP so you have the latest output.

 ## Plugin tar stream exclusions